Flowing in discrete gravity models and Ward identities: A review: The nonpertubrative RG for matrix models

 and the continuous function $\tilde{f}(x,c/N)$ for the continuous variable $x=a/N$, such that $\tilde{f}(a/N,c/N)\equiv f_{c,c,a,c}$; we get, after few computation: \begin{proposition} Up to $1/N$ corrections, and in the improved local potential approximation, the $4$-point derivative coupling and the local $4$ and $6$-point renormalized couplings $u_4$ and $u_6$ are related as:

 where we defined:

 and:

 \end{proposition} We will explore the consequences of these relations in the next section.
-At this stage, on can stress that the ultralocal truncation, with $\gamma=\Xi=0$ violate strongly the Ward identities. \\
+At this stage, one can stress that the ultralocal truncation, with $\gamma=\Xi=0$, violate strongly the Ward identities. \\

 \textit{ii.)
 Ward identity violation and derivative couplings.} As a first improvement of the LPA, we may attempt to include the derivative coupling $\gamma$ in the truncated action; following the parametrization \eqref{improvedLPA}.
-In this parametrization, a first change concern the effective propagator \eqref{eqG}, which becomes:
+In this parameterization, a first change concerns the effective propagator \eqref{eqG}, which becomes:

 such that the integral $I_{a}^{(p)}$ as the equation \eqref{Ip} becomes: